Why Svalbard Expeditions

 Svalbard Expeditions and sustainability

-The Svalbard nature is vulnerable and there is a delicate balance between protection and use.
-Maybe one of the easiest things you can do, to add value to your trip and to Svalbard, is to don’t rush it!
-Take the time to really embrace beautiful Svalbard.
-Explore the Arctic silence, try out the great restaurants and pubs in Longyearbyen and check out some of the activities the local tour operators have to offer.
+The Svalbard nature is vulnerable and there is a delicate balance between protection and exploration.
+Maybe one of the easiest things you can do, to add value to your trip and to Svalbard, is to think about what you bring, make a carbon offset donatin and don’t rush it!
+Take the time to really embrace beautiful Svalbard by arriving one or two days prior to the expedition.
+Explore the Arctic silence, try out the local skiareas with our guides, the great restaurants and pubs in Longyearbyen and check out some of the activities the local tour operators have to offer.

 Furthermore, choose local food!
-The Svalbard reindeer tastes fantastic - and is really, really, cute! - and grouse and cod from the fjord and nearby valleys also tells an exciting story about the island’s trapping and hunting traditions.
+The Svalbard reindeer tastes fantastic - and cod from the fjord tells an exciting story about the island’s trapping and hunting traditions.

 Read and respect the Svalbard Guidelines